exercism/awk/docs/LEARNING.md

 # Learning

-For a quick overview of the lanaguage, refer to the [awk info page][so] on Stack Overflow.
+For a quick overview of the language, refer to the [awk info page][so] on Stack Overflow.

 Some other learning resources: